hoanthien2017/Employee_absenteeism_analysis/README.md

 ### Data preparation
 **Data cleaning**
 -  Action: Adjust data format, standardize data format, use ifs function, use choose function to convert ordinal data to nominal data, create primary keys and foreign keys.
--  Outcome: Date format is changed from dd/mm/yyyy to yyyy-mm-dd.
-The dataset is divided into 6 tables including: absence information, dynamics, compensation, demographics, commuting table, reasons with primary keys and foreign keys.
+-  Outcome: Correct errors and inconsistencies in data The dataset is divided into 6 tables including: absence information, dynamics, compensation, demographics, commuting table, reasons with primary keys and foreign keys.

 **Outlier Detection**
 -  Action: Use tableau to measure central tendency, distribution shape to highlight the key features of the data
 -  Outcome: Data stretches from left to right, with most of the data on the left, Mean > median, => right-skewed distribution, outliers is on the right side

-**Applying extreme value analysis method to filter and remove outliers**
+**Apply extreme value analysis method to filter and remove outliers**
 -  Action: Use sql to calculate average & standard deviation, upper/lower whiskers.
 -  Outcome : Filter and remove 14 outliers

-**Filtering and removing data that is recorded with zero absence hours for preventing skewing overall statistics**
+**Filter and remove data that is recorded with zero absence hours for preventing skewing overall statistics**
 -  Action: Use sql to isolate data that had zero absence hours
 -  Outcome: Filter and remove 44 data that is recorded with zero absence hours

 ### Data exploratory

 #### 1. Temporal Patterns and Seasonality in Absences
-Assess employee’s absence trend during month and season.
+Assess employee’s absence trend during months.
 Figure out the month and season that has the most absence hours.
-Employ SQL to group month, season, and absence hours.
+Employ SQL to group month and absence hours.

 #### 2. Top 10 reasons for employee absences
 Investigate the most common absence reasons .
 HR can develop policies and interventions to address specific absence reasons and promote a healthier work environment.